CreepySkeleton/proc-macro-error/README.md

     choose not to bother with it at all and use panic.
 Almost nobody does it, simple `.expect` is too tempting.

+    Also, if you do decide to implement this `Result`-based architecture in your macro you're going to have to rewrite it entirely once [`proc_macro::Diagnostic`][] is finally stable.
+    Not cool.

 - Later sucks because there's no way to carry out span info via `panic!`. `rustc` will highlight the whole invocation itself but not some specific token inside it.

-    Furthermore, panics aren't for error-reporting at all; panics are for bug-detecting (like unwrapping on `None` or out-of range indexing) or for early development stages when you need a prototype ASAP and error handling can wait.
+    Furthermore, panics aren't for error-reporting at all; panics are for bug-detecting (like unwrapping on `None` or out-of-range indexing) or for early development stages when you need a prototype ASAP and error handling can wait.
 Mixing these usages only messes things up.

-- There is [`proc_macro::Diagnostics`] which is awesome but it has been experimental for more than a year and is unlikely to be stabilized any time soon.
+- There is [`proc_macro::Diagnostic`][] which is awesome but it has been experimental for more than a year and is unlikely to be stabilized any time soon.

-    This crate will be deprecated once `Diagnostics` is stable.
+    This crate's API is intentionally designed to be compatible with `proc_macro::Diagnostic` and delegates to it whenever possible.
+Once `Diagnostics` is stable this crate will **always** delegate to it, no code changes will be required on user side.

 That said, we need a solution, but this solution must meet these conditions:

 - It must be better than `panic!`.
 The main point: it must offer a way to carry span information over to user.
-- It must require as little effort as possible to migrate from `panic!`.
+- It must take as little effort as possible to migrate from `panic!`.
 Ideally, a new macro with the same semantics plus ability to carry out span info.
-A support for emitting multiple errors would be great too.
+We should also keep in mind the existence of [`proc_macro::Diagnostic`][] .
 - **It must be usable on stable**.

 This crate aims to provide such a mechanism.
-All you have to do is annotate your top-level `#[proc_macro]` function with `#[proc_macro_errors]` attribute and change panics to [`abort!`]/[`abort_call_site!`] where appropriate, see [**Usage**](#usage).
+All you have to do is annotate your top-level `#[proc_macro]` function with `#[proc_macro_errors]` attribute and change panics to [`abort!`]/[`abort_call_site!`] where appropriate, see [the Guide][].

 ## Disclaimer
-Please note that **this crate is not intended to be used in any other way than a proc-macro error reporting**, use `Result` and `?` for anything else.
+Please note that **this crate is not intended to be used in any way other than proc-macro error reporting**, use `Result` and `?` for anything else.

 <br>